-We have proposed the flow-valve, a safety-valve for RED, that protects router resources in times of congestion at the cost of maintaining a small number of per-flow states.
+We have shown the effects of TCP timeouts under heavy congestion, and proposed the flow-valve, a safety-valve for RED, that protects router resources in times of congestion at the cost of maintaining a small number of per-flow states.
 The flow-valve detects overpumping flows by a local decision and forces them to back off.
 Our design considerably simplifies an implementation of the penalty-box model.